A meditation facilitator may not be what you think it is

 And perhaps you want to do some meaningful work in your life?
 And maybe you want to help others?

 Although taking meditation teacher training would be a lovely endeavor, doing so is not practically within reach for most people.
 Most meditation teacher training programs take months or up to 15 years to complete, costing between $6,000-$8,000+.
-Most programs will make you a sage but won’t necessarily teach you how to successfully create a successful program of participants.
-This is a huge commitment which most people cannot fit into their lives.
+Most programs will make you a sage but won’t necessarily teach you how to successfully create a successful program for participants, nor how to introduce mindfulness in a secular, workplace-friendly and evidence-based manner.
+Meditation teacher training is a huge commitment which most people cannot fit into their lives, and it may not fulfill all the needs that you have.

 But as a mindfulness and/or meditation practitioner, you can facilitate this practice for others.
 To become a meditation facilitator, here is what this might entail.
-A good facilitation course would teach you:
+A good facilitation course will teach you how to:

-to authentically, compassionately and egolessly share your experiences about mindfulness and meditation
+authentically, compassionately and humbly share your experiences about mindfulness and meditation.

 If you have a good, personal foundation in mindfulness and/or meditation